 Attendance Policy: Students are expected to attend classes regularly.
-A student who incurs an excessive number of absences without prior notification or medical documentation may be withdrawn from the course at the discretion of the Instructor or receive an incomplete.
+A student who incurs an excessive number of absences without medical documentation will not be allotted any special resources from the instructor to make up for those absences or related course material or content.